-Dr Dre’s “grand finale” dropped at the end of last week—a soundtrack inspired by the NWA biopic Straight Outta Compton that is, as writer Jeff Weiss noted, “much better than any rap album from a 50+ year old hermit tech billionaire” deserves to be.
+Dr Dre’s “grand finale” dropped at the end of last week - a soundtrack inspired by the NWA biopic Straight Outta Compton that’s “much better than any rap album from a 50+ year old hermit tech billionaire” deserves to be.
 It’s worth talking about, that’s for sure.
-But let’s put Dre’s grandiose adieu on ice for a second and focus on his auspicious protégé, Kendrick Lamar, who features on three tracks on Compton, because on two of them—“Darkside / Gone” and “Deepwater”—there are lines some people have interpreted as subliminal disses toward Canada’s most sweltering hip-hop property, Drizzy Drake.
+But let’s put Dre’s grandiose adieu on ice for a second and focus on his auspicious protégé, Kendrick Lamar, who features on three tracks on Compton, because on two of them – “Darkside / Gone” and “Deepwater” – there are lines some claimed last week as subliminal disses toward Canada’s most sweltering hip-hop property, the boy, Drizzy Drake.

 Here they are:

 “Darkside/ Gone”: “Got enemies giving me energy I wanna fight now/ Subliminally sent to me all of this hate/ I thought I was holding the mic down".